What is Plywood Masters?

 Final Round

-The final will be the same format as a final in a World Cup bouldering competition with the rules set out on the IFSC website.
+The final will follow the same format and rules as a 2024 IFSC World Cup bouldering competition.

 Spectators

-All competition entrants with a weekend pass can join us on Sunday, the 8th, to watch Semis and Finals, where you get to see some of the best climbers in the UK battle it out for the title of the Plywood Master!
+All competition entrants get a weekend pass and can join us on Sunday, the 8th, to watch Semis and Finals, where you get to see some of the best climbers in the UK battle it out for the title of the Plywood Master!

 Anyone who has not entered the competition will need to purchase a ticket to watch.
 There will be a limited number of Sunday day passes for those wanting to climb and watch finals.
-These will be released at a later date.
+These are available to purchase here.

 Sponsors